GoogleCloudPlatform/cloud-hackathons/hacks/genAI-SRE/README.md

 - **Error Budget and Maintenance**: Examine the error budget for the Startup Success Rate SLO.
 The error budget represents the allowed deviation from the SLO.
 (Check out Learning Resources if you need a refresher on **Error budgets** or **Burn Rates**)

-- Calculate how much time your team has this week for these activities based on the current error budget consumption rate for the Startup Success Rate SLO.

 - This is how a healthy SLO would look like (it isn’t required to be always above the line)

    ![Short dips in SLI are OK](images/short_dips_are_ok.png)